json-everything/json-everything/json-everything.net/wwwroot/md/examples/schemagen/generator.md

-# Generating a Schema for a Simple Type
+# Generating a Schema for a Simple Type {#example-schemagen-generator}

 This example shows how to extend schema generation to cover a specific type that isn't defined by the type's properties.
 This is useful for many of the scalar-like value types, such as `bool`, `int`, `DateTime`, or `TimeSpan`.